leah-massey/CV/README.md

 ## Leah Massey

-Hello, my name is Leah and I'm a maker from Cornwall with a background in tailoring and production management.
-I've a sharp analytical mind and an endlessly sunny outlook.

-find something you like and learn how to make it.
-I'm excited to be building

-If I find something I like, I'd sooner learn how to make it than buy it.

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.